17 Rock Solid Website Layout Examples for 2018

 17. Oi Polloi

-Oi Polloi sells all sort of items including shoes.
+Oi Polloi sells all sorts of items, including shoes.
 Their website is filled with colorful but minimal design elements.
-The design makes the page look really fun actually.
-The different typography – that’s a little out of place – and the photos of different items – like the jacket in the screenshot – are well executed here.
+This kind of design makes the page look really fun.
+The different typographical elements and the photos of the items like the jacket in the screenshot are well executed on this site

-The design of Oi Polloi is simple and easy but oh so quirky and fun.
+The design of Oi Polloi is simple and straightforward but oh so quirky and fun.
 I just had to include it in this list!

-Do you have a website that has a really great layout?
-My advice to you is to look at it and analyze the design.
+Do you know a website that has a really great layout?
+I would recommend you looking at it carefully and analyzing the design.
 What makes the layout great?
 What design elements support the layout?
 Which ones exploit it?
-Hell, try to recreate it to see how the layout comes together in practice from the design side.
+Hell, try to recreate it to see how the layout comes together in the work of other designers!
 Learn from websites that inspire you!